shadow/shadow/docs/design_2x.md

 simulated network environment that is completely isolated from the real network, but is internally interoperable and entirely controllable.

+Care is taken to ensure that all random bytes that are needed during the simulation are initiated from a seeded pseudorandom source, including during the emulation of system calls such as `getrandom()` and when emulating reads from files like `/dev/*random`.
+This enables Shadow to produce deterministic simulations, i.e., running a simulation twice using the same inputs and the same seed should produce the same sequence of operations in the managed process.

 ## Managing Memory

 Some system calls pass dynamically allocated memory addresses (e.g., the buffer